In This Article

 In other words, permanent fat reduction after SculpSure has to be maintained with a balanced lifestyle, which includes eating nutritious and portion-sized foods, working out, getting enough sleep, and so forth.

-When it comes to facial fat reduction, SculpSure can be helpful in some areas.
+When it comes to facial contouring, SculpSure can be helpful in some areas for fat reduction.
 As mentioned previously, the procedure is approved for submental use, which means you can target double chins and untoned neck or jawlines. “[Facial] SculpSure can be effectively done on someone with a BMI greater than 30,” Walden explains.
 “A special applicator is adjusted to the area under the chin and gentle heat will target the fat cells below the surface of the skin.”

 If you are looking to reduce the fullness of your cheeks, unfortunately, SculpSure will not be effective.
 Walden’s reasoning?
 This type of fat is much deeper and needs to be removed carefully by a gifted surgeon via an intraoral incision.

 “The best results can be seen when someone receives between two to three sessions in the same area,” Walden explains.
-Moreover, improvement can be noticed as early as six weeks after treatment.
+Moreover, improvement can be noticed as early as six weeks after treatment, which is when the "after" photo was taken of this patient.
 Further definition will be achieved within the following six weeks so long as you keep up a healthy diet and exercise plan.
+Here, the patient saw significant results after receiving two profile treatments with six weeks between each.

 Depending on the results you’re trying to achieve, the number of treatments you need may vary.
 Like mentioned before, most people who get SculpSure done benefit from two or three sessions, but certain areas like the lower abs or thighs might need additional treatments for a more contoured appearance.